qiubit/luminis/backend/README.md

 $ export PYTHONPATH=.
 $ alembic -c config/alembic.ini upgrade head
 ```
- 3. Run Rest API for street light metadata.
+ 3. Run REST API for street light metadata.
 To do that, we supply helper script which gets your `virtalenv` name.
 To use it, you must `cd` into `backend` directory, and run e.g. `./start_api.sh venv`.
  4. Run WebSocket server.
 You can use helper script `./start_ws_server.sh` e.g. by running `./start_ws_server.sh venv`
  5. All services and deamons should be now up and running!